 Hazlewood Castle, nr York, England

-The Tansy bedroom is mentioned in a ghost book as having a black habited monk making his presence felt in the room.
-A black dressed figure walks walks across from the exit from St Margaret's courtyard and disappears into the yew tree.
-The same figure is seen to cross from St Margaret's across the courtyard to the laundry store area.
+The Tansy bedroom is mentioned in a ghost book as having a black-habited monk making his presence felt in the room.
+A black-dressed figure walks across from the exit to St Margaret's courtyard and disappears into the yew tree.

 Tulloch Castle, nr Inverness, Scotland

-Tulloch Castle is actually thought to have many ghosts – but the most-sighted ghost, and the ghost most talked about, is the Green Lady.
-She has been sighted so frequently, the bar in the castle is actually named the Green Lady Bar and a portrait of the lady believed to be the Green Lady, Elizabeth Davidson, hangs in the Great Hall.
+Tulloch Castle is actually thought to have many ghosts, the most famous of which is The Green Lady.
+She has been sighted so frequently that the bar in the castle is actually named after her!
+The identity of The Green Lady is believed to be a woman named Elizabeth Davidson and her portrait hangs in the Great Hall.

 The Green Lady is also one of the few ghosts that has been captured on film, prompting numerous investigations into the castle.

-Best known for being haunted by a thief called Andrew McCornish, imprisoned in its dungeons and then killed for stealing ewes and rams from nearby estates.
+Dornoch Castle is best known for being haunted by a thief called Andrew McCornish, imprisoned and killed for stealing ewes and rams from nearby estates.
 Marion Mackenzie, the daughter of his jailer, the Sheriff Substitute of Sutherland, was the first person to see Andrew’s ghost at the close of the 19th century.